Obviously named after Ernest Hemingway, the Hemingway Editor is a popular free writing tool created by Adam and Ben

-A clear screen would be more convenient, but then again, perhaps the rainbow of colours is more appealing to the eye.
+A clear screen would be more convenient, but then again, perhaps the rainbow of colors is more appealing to the eye.

-But once you paste in your text, you can get started on improving your writing by using the five colours to guide you to where you need to make corrections.
+But once you paste in your text, you can get started on improving your writing by using the five colors to guide you to where you need to make corrections.

 Alternatively, you can use the Hemingway app as a simple distraction-free word processor.
 Select the Write tab in the top right corner of the screen to switch to the word processor mode.

 Once again, however, if you start in write mode, you need to select all the sample text and delete it before you can begin.

 But once you start typing or have pasted your text, you can quickly switch between write and edit modes to work on correcting your writing.

 PROS – The really good stuff

 Most free web-based apps have a word limit of around 2-3,000 words at most.
 If the Hemingway Editor has a limit, I couldn’t find it.

 I copied and pasted a full novella of over 20,000 words into the app.
 It accepted it without even a small lag.
 You can check the word count in the image above.
 21,009.

 All my text appeared instantly, along with the results in edit mode for reading level, grade level, reading time, word count, and suggested corrections and improvements.

-As you can see by the five coloured recommendations for writing style in the image, the app is certainly concentrating on clarity.
+As you can see by the five colored recommendations for writing style in the image, the app certainly concentrates on clarity.

 Another way to look at it could be to think that clarity really means simplicity.
 It will definitely help you construct sentences that are short, to the point and easy to read.

 For a blog post, that is indeed a valid aim to have.
 But for fiction writers, maybe not so much.

 The number of sentences noted in my test as very hard by the app was often similar to those classed as hard to read.